Hokkaido red-backed vole

-The Hokkaido red-backed vole (Myodes rex) is a species of rodent in the family Cricetidae.
+The Hokkaido red-backed vole (Craseomys rex) is a species of rodent in the family Cricetidae.
 It is found at high altitudes on the island of Hokkaido in Japan and at lower altitudes on some smaller islands nearby.
 Its natural habitat is temperate forests.

 Distribution

 The Hokkaido red-backed vole occurs in the southwestern part of Hokkaido in the Hidaka Mountains, Daisetsuzan Volcanic Group, Teshio Mountains, and Kitami Mountains, and Shiribeshi Province, Oshima Subprefecture and Hiyama Subprefecture.
 It is also present at lower altitudes on the islands of Rishiri and Rebun, as well as Shikotan in the Kuril Islands and Shibotsu in the Habomai Islands.
 It is found in forests and is an adaptable species.
 Population genetic structuring is rather strong on Hokkaido, with different regions being characterised by different genetic lineages.

 Status

 Despite having a total area of occupancy of less than 20000 km2 and being considered rare, the Hokkaido red-backed vole is listed as being of "least concern" by the International Union for Conservation of Nature.
 This is because the population seems stable, the vole faces no significant threats and it is present in some protected areas.